ariady-putra/DApp360-EMURGO-Plutus/AriadyPutra/README.md

 ### At the Secondary Marketplace

-Here, the interactions are between users to users.
 A user lists their game-pass (NFT) and then another user can purchase the token, the game publisher gets a percentage cut from each sale.
 The platform does not get any percentage cut from the sales at the secondary marketplace, it is created for the community.

 #### List NFT